 Undergraduate Programs

-Although the School of Public Health does not consider issues of financial aid in making decisions about dismissal, it does assist the office of financial aid by certifying whether students are making satisfactory academic progress.
-The good standing and academic probation requirements for undergraduate students are as follows:
+Although the Fairbanks School of Public Health does not consider financial aid issues when making decisions about academic review and release, it does assist the Office of Financial Aid by certifying whether students are making satisfactory academic progress (SAP).

 Good academic standing